 - 1 teaspoon ground black pepper

-- 1 (26-ounce) can crushed tomatoes
+- 1 can crushed tomatoes with their juices (26 ounces)

 - 8 ounces whole wheat lasagna noodles

 - 1/2 cup dry white wine or substitute additional stock, or simply omit it

 - To a 6-quart or larger slow cooker, add the butternut squash, mushrooms, onion, beans, garlic, bay leaves, salt, pepper, crushed tomatoes, and 4 cups broth.